F. Richard Spencer

 Frank Richard Spencer (born June 10, 1951) is an American prelate of the Roman Catholic Church.
-Formerly a priest of the Archdiocese of Baltimore and a U.S. Army chaplain, he was appointed an auxiliary bishop of the Archdiocese for the Military Services by Pope Benedict XVI on May 22, 2010.
+Formerly a priest of the Archdiocese of Baltimore in Maryland and a U.S. Army chaplain, he was appointed an auxiliary bishop of the Archdiocese for the Military Services by Pope Benedict XVI on May 22, 2010.

 Spencer currently serves as the vicar for all military chapels (and U.S. State Department embassies) in Europe and in Asia for the archdiocese.

 Biography

 Early life

 Frank Spencer was born on June 10, 1951, in Sylacauga, Alabama.
 He graduated from Sylacauga High School in 1969.
 He was an altar boy and earned the rank of Eagle Scout.
 Spencer then attended Jacksonville State University in Jacksonville, Alabama, where he earned a Bachelor of Science in law enforcement.
 He also received a Master of Education in counseling from the University of Wisconsin–La Crosse in La Crosse, Wisconsin Spencer earned a Master of Divinity and a Bachelor of Sacred Theology from St. Mary's Seminary in Baltimore, Maryland, and two honorary Doctor of Letters degrees.